Classical Studies - Requirements

 The Program in Classical Studies offers two minors.
 The 24-credit bachelor of arts with classics, intended for students wishing to focus on the ancient languages, consists of four courses each in Latin and Greek.

-The 15-credit minor in classical studies is a broader program, consisting of five or more courses drawn from the program's offerings and from related courses in other departments, including Art History, History and Philosophy.
+The 15-credit minor in classical studies is a broader program, consisting of five or more courses drawn from the program's offerings and from related courses in other departments, including Art History, English, History and Philosophy.
 Related and eligible courses include:

 AH 111 Greek Art and Archaeology